 After making an initial inquiry to the school interested parents may arrange for a tour by calling Tracy Fernbacher, Director of Admissions at (413)528-4015, ext.
 106. Tours are typically conducted in the morning starting at 9:00 a.m.
 A tour consists of visiting classes in session, touring art studios and having conversations about our programs and curriculum.
 Those parents interested in our early childhood programs may opt to tour just the Early Childhood building.
 It is possible for children to attend tours but please discuss this with us prior to your visit.

-We must receive the following before an interview with the class teacher or early childhood teacher will be arranged.
+We must receive the following before a class visit and/or interview with the class teacher or early childhood teacher will be arranged.
 This includes:

 - Completed application